emnify/product-docs/docs/rest-api.md

 ## Code samples

-Check out [JavaScript Examples](https://github.com/emnify/API_Examples_JS) with the emnify API in our GitHub repository.
+See our GitHub repository for [examples of using the emnify API with JavaScript](https://github.com/emnify/API_Examples_JS).